Applications surge after big-name colleges halt SAT and ACT testing rules

 “I think a lot of schools are going to stay test-optional,” said ACT chief executive Janet Godwin.
 But she said research shows that “higher ed still does see value in scores for a whole bunch of reasons.”

 Testing, she said, helps colleges connect with potential applicants and vice versa.
 She said she worries that many students might miss out on opportunities if they don’t take an admission test.
 Access and equity, she said, are “the driving force behind everything we do.”
-About a quarter million students are registered for the ACT’s next test date on Feb.
+About a quarter-million students are registered for the ACT’s next test date on Feb.
 6.

 Overall, the strength of the student pipeline into higher education during the pandemic appears uneven.